The Best HLS Streaming Encoders: A Comparison of Top Tools for 2026

 What is HLS Streaming?

-HLS is a streaming technology that divides video information into manageable portions that are sent to users over HTTP.
+HLS is a live streaming technology that divides video information into manageable portions that are sent to users over HTTP.

 These portions enable adaptive bitrate streaming, which guarantees a seamless experience regardless of connection speed by automatically adjusting the movie quality to the viewer’s available bandwidth.